Doctor of Philosophy

 Conclusions: This work showed no relationship between motivation and identity status, and highlights the lack of contribution of the community involvement program to identity status in first year university students.
 The high percentage of students in the diffusion status has implications at the high school level in terms of the program’s implementation and at the university level in regards to increasing the students’ awareness of skill development in areas of critical thinking and analysis and how these skills translate into future careers.

 McDonald, Michael A., "Motivation and the 40-hour community involvement program: Their relationship to identity status in first year university students" (2014).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 2055.